GalaxyPay/func/README.md

 ## Notes

+- The app is a [locally hosted webpage](http://localhost:3536).
+After install, bookmark it for easy access.

 - The node will restart automatically if your computer reboots, but you will need to configure Windows to **_not_** go into Sleep mode in order to keep the node running 24/7.

 - If you Stop a node and restart your computer, the node will restart automatically.
 You must remove the service if you want the node to not restart.
 Removing the service preserves the node data; deleting the data is a separate step.